 Fitness management might mean pushing a lot of paper as you schedule trainers and oversee payroll, but it also entails spending a lot of time with the people at the gym.
 From employees to patrons, fitness managers may need to train employees, resolve employee and customer disputes, conduct meetings and generally greet and visit with those in the gym.
 While you'll spend time behind the scenes, you'll need both excellent administrative skills and people skills to excel at the position.

 Each facility will have different requirements they seek in a fitness manager.
 Generally speaking, the manager is in charge of the facility and its employees, which offers a wide variety of responsibilities.

-According to the U.S. Bureau of Labor Statistics, a general fitness trainer makes around $31,000 per year as of 2013.
-Meanwhile, the 2010 IDEA Fitness Industry Compensation Trends Report puts the mean pay for a fitness program director at $50,639 per year.
+According to the U.S. Bureau of Labor Statistics, a general fitness trainer makes around $38,160 per year, as of 2016.
+Meanwhile, the PayScale puts the mean pay for a fitness program director at $45,683 per year.
 Clearly, the added education and skill necessary to train employees and ensure a club runs smoothing results in a bump in salary.
-The U.S. Bureau of Labor Statistics also notes that the market for trainers and fitness workers is expected to grow by 24 percent between 2010 and 2020, which offers excellent job security and room for growth.
+The U.S. Bureau of Labor Statistics also notes that the market for trainers and fitness workers is expected to grow by 10 percent between 2016 and 2026, which offers excellent job security and room for growth.

 Pros and Cons

 While fitness management can offer great job satisfaction, it's not perfect.
 If you love to work directly with and track the progress of individuals, you may miss out when you're working behind the scenes instead.
 Trainers will take over the actual progress of clients, while you oversee operations.
 You'll also need a great deal of continuing education, from learning to use new machines to certifying in basic first aid, as well as different types of exercise.
 Still, if you love to learn, keep organized and teach and train employees, fitness management might be an ideal fit.